moomerman/google_oauth/README.md

 ## Working with Calendars

-The Google Calendar API supports the jsonc format so that is what this library uses.
+The Google Calendar API supports the jsonc format.
 Check out the [Google Documentation](http://code.google.com/apis/calendar/data/2.0/developers_guide_protocol.html) to see what properties are available.

 Here is an example that gets the users first calendar and loops over all the events: